Fatty liver and how to curb it with physical exercise

 The results showed that training regulated important enzymes that break down glucose and fructose in the liver, as well as the mitochondrial metabolism of pyruvate.
 Thus, the substrate loading for mitochondrial respiration and lipid synthesis can be reduced.

 As a consequence, it is stored less fat in the liver and specific lipids are lowered, such as diacylglycerol species.
 Additionally, glucose control improves in exercise-trained mice.
-Additionally, increased breathing capacity of skeletal muscles relieves metabolic stress on the liver.
+In addition, increased respiratory capacity of skeletal muscles relieves metabolic stress on the liver.

 “The results fit very well with the approaches of ongoing clinical studies testing inhibitors against some of the targets found here, such as the mitochondrial pyruvate transporter.
 They also demonstrate that regular physical activity regulates many targets at the same time nodes. key to metabolic pathways, an effect that cannot be achieved with monotherapy“, assesses the DZD scientist, study director and professor of molecular diabetology at the University Hospital of Tübingen, Dr. Cora Weigert.